Skip to content

 House Committee on Small Business Holds Online Forum

-NHTSA Issues Takata Air Bag Recall The U.S. House Committee on Small Business held an online forum with Small Business Administration (SBA) lenders to discuss the Paycheck Protection Program (PPP) and future efforts.
-Throughout the online forum, similar sentiments were expressed from members of Congress and panelists praising the work done thus far from the…
+International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. House Committee on Small Business held an online forum with Small Business Administration (SBA) lenders to discuss the Paycheck Protection Program (PPP) and future efforts.
+Throughout the online forum, similar sentiments were expressed from members of Congress and panelists praising the work done…

 Read More